Frequently asked questions

 What does it cost to get started?

-There are no upfront costs, as we settle this with your earnings.
+There are no upfront costs, as setup expenses are deducted from future earnings.